IFIT proteins: Anti viral mechanism of IFIT proteins

-IFIT proteins are suggested to show anti viral activity in two ways; one, by binding specifically to viral nucleic acids and the other, by directly binding to eukaryotic initiation factor 3 (eIF3) and preventing eIF3 from initiating the translational process.
+This is based on 5′-triphosphorylated RNA and Cap-0 RNA binding.
+Cap-0 is a messenger RNA cap that has N7-methyl guanosine but lacks the 2' O-methylation found in Cap-1, which is important in evading the innate immune response as detection as non-self RNA.

 Experimental data and the three dimensional structure of IFIT1 reveals that the proteins bind to viral PPP RNA in a sequence specific manner.
-Few viruses like Rift Valley fever virus (RVFV), vesicular stomatitis virus (VSV), and influenza A produce PPP RNA nucleic acid during their life cycle.
+Few viruses like Rift Valley fever virus, vesicular stomatitis virus, and influenza A produce PPP RNA nucleic acid during their life cycle.